Minister moves to reassure planning critics

 Senior ministers said they would press ahead with proposals despite criticism that it would blight what remains of the nation's dwindling countryside in favour of greater development.

-The Conservative-led government said that changes are vital to help to revive a faltering economy and to make housing more affordable.
-It says planning delays cost the economy 3 billion pounds ($4.9 billion) per year.
+The government said that changes are vital to help to revive a faltering economy and to make housing more affordable.
+It says planning delays cost the economy 3 billion pounds per year.

 Clark, a Conservative, defended the 52-page draft National Planning Policy Framework (NPPF) on Thursday and suggested that the current debate is based on a misperception around the government's intentions.